openwiretech/openwiretech.github.io/_posts/2024-05-15-article-opm-chatgpt-4o.markdown

 <img src="/assets/images/issue_1/15.png" alt="SD" width="auto">

-It did identify the main process correctly and provided a reasonable explanation for its rationale.
+It did identify the main process correctly and I was satisfied with the explanation for its rationale.

 # Identify the Prblem Occurance or the Problem we are trying to solve